May Tree Decoration – Create a Wishing Tree for Beltane

 Don’t hesitate to encourage magic in yourself and others.
 Whatever you associate with grace and symbolic fertility – the ancient Yoni symbol, Bastet the Cat Goddess, pompom yarn boobies – can find a well-deserved honorable place on your May Tree.
 Inspire yourself and bring joy to others.
 Besides, a giant tree installation of cat heads can look quite promising.

-Finally… an easy alternative to Beltane May Tree decoration
+A cup of tea – the easy alternative to Beltane May Tree decoration

 Herb tea has increased potency on Beltane